ENSE-496-Winter2018/timsbits/Milestones/Milestone 2/mvp1.md

   Brainstorming and idea development came before coding.
 Decisions about data schema and lo-fi layout changes identified early.
 Breaking     up roles and coding requirements to make sure that all bases are covered without overlap.

 ### 1.3 References
-Refer to [UR Courses](https://urcourses.uregina.ca)  project requirement documentation.
+Refer to [Project Requirement Documentation](./Project_Requirements.pdf) and/or [UR Courses](https://urcourses.uregina.ca) for project requirement documentation.

 Also refer to the [Discussion Document](./discussions.md).